Zeems111/Zeems111/README.md

 - 👋 Hi, I’m @Zeems111
-- 👀 I’m interested in maths, ds and some fantasy books/worlds/games
+- 👀 I’m interested in maths, data science, machine learning and some fantasy books/worlds/games.
 - 🌱 I’m currently learning how to survive while working and studying at the same time
 - 📫 You can reach out to me via telegram @Zeems111